Outbound sales often have a bad rep thanks to cold calling and aggressive sales pitches.

 - Experiment with when to send a referral request and by what method (i.e., email or phone call).
 Typically, the end of a deal or contract has clients thinking about the money they owe you.
 Perhaps a week after an invoice is paid or 30-days into a new contract will yield higher referrals than immediately after a contract ends.

-- Start by asking for one referral per day.
-Creating a personalized email should take no more than 15 minutes.
+- Start by asking for one referral per day and use personalization when sending emails.
 If you start each workday like this, you'll have sent 260 referral requests over the course of a year.

 4. Guest star on a podcast

 Podcasts are a great sales tool to open doors for new prospects.